 Later that day, after you and the hiring manager have had time to mull over your conversation, send a quick follow-up email.
 Thank your interviewer for their time (because finding the right candidate is a time-consuming and often frustrating process), let them know that you’re very interested in the position and that you hope to hear back soon.
 You can also connect with them on LinkedIn to build your professional network.

 The interview doesn’t end at the handshake—you’re expected to follow up and you could ruin your chances if you don’t.

 If you don’t get the job, don’t let it get to you.
 There are many possible reasons why you were not hired, many of which could be out of your control.
 Do ask for honest feedback from your interviewer so that you can learn for next time.

 If you do get the job, do a happy dance!
 Make sure you negotiate the best pay for your role.
 And once you’ve started your new job, ask your new manager for feedback about the interview process.
 What did you do well and not so well?
 What made them choose you?
 Their feedback will help you understand what they saw in you, and what they expect from you going forward.

 There is no one path to becoming a community professional.
 Whatever your experience, you will likely be able to shape your role and bring your own unique experiences to the company.
-Throughout the hiring process, apply the advice in this article and show your passion and enthusiasm for the job—this will rise to the top above all else.
+Throughout the hiring process, apply the advice in this article and show your passion and enthusiasm for the job — this will help you rise to the top above all else.

 Are you looking for an amazing community job or to reach amazing community job candidates?
 Look no further than this home for community hiring.